LemesoftNostalgic/sprint-o-matic/README.md

 * [Trying out Sprint-O-Matic route analysis mode with a fantasy map](https://youtu.be/rI9zinYGOmc)
 * [Using a real sprint orienteering map with Sprint-O-Matic.
 Fast mode.](https://youtu.be/Kn53WGpEUgo)

+I have high hopes that exercising with the application will improve the sprint orienteering skills for beginners, and even for seasoned runners.
+Unfortunately, I don't yet have evidence other than my own results, which have improved a little bit during this winter.

 ## Table of Contents

   * [Installation](#installation)